-BIG CATS AKAGERA NATIONAL PARK-RWANDA
+WHAT ARE THE BIG CATS OF AKAGERA NATIONAL PARK-RWANDA

-How is it possible to film Big Cats in Akagera National Park Rwanda?
+How is it possible to film big cats in Akagera National Park, Rwanda?

-Filming the big cats at a price, filmmakers can participate in filmmaking with the Big Cats at Akagera National Park Rwanda.
-Visitors who are interested in filming the Big Cats in Akagera National Park must first contact a tour operator or the park in order to purchase a filming permit and get more information about the park’s filming requirements.
+At a price, filmmakers can participate in filmmaking with the Big Cats at Akagera National Park Rwanda.
+Visitors who are interested in filming the big cats in Akagera National Park must first contact a tour operator or the park in order to purchase a filming permit and get more information about the park’s filming requirements.

-Requirements for filming Big Cats in Akagera National Park?
+requirements for filming big cats in Akagera National Park?

 Scan and email a recent colored passport photo of the interested person.

-How much does a filming Permit cost in Akagera National Park Rwanda?
+How much does a filming permit cost in Akagera National Park, Rwanda?

-$30 Filming Permit available between 1-15 days •
+$30 Filming Permit available between 1 and 15 days

-$50 Filming Permit available between 15-30 days
+$50 Filming Permit available between 15 and 30 days

-• $200 Filming Permit available between 3-6 months •
+• $200 Filming Permit available between 3-6 months

 Where can a traveler stay during their visit to Akagera National Park?